Miłosz Orzeł

 If somebody will be interested I can write a little supplement to this post in which I will describe how to add version info into zip package (artifact) and how to display it on Team City UI...

-[OoB] Controlling gun turret with Spring Boot REST service (Java/Arduino)
+[OoB] Controlling Gun Turret With Spring Boot REST Service (Java/Arduino)

 This is the fifth post in my little "Out of Boredom" series dedicated to hobby projects with Arduino.
 Previous posts were all .NET based: